microsoft/superbenchmark/docs/design-docs/benchmarks.md

 ## Goals

-The design of benchmarks has the following goals to achieve:
+The design of `benchmarks` has the following goals to achieve:

 **High Code Quality**
-* Extract the common code into the base class, reduce the workload to maintain all benchmarks.
+* Extract the common code into the base class, reduce the efforts to maintain different benchmarks.
-* Provide a unified entrance to launch benchmarks.

 **Good Extensibility**
-* Avoid modifying existing code when add new benchmarks by using registration mechanism.
+* Avoid modifying existing code when adding new benchmarks by using registration mechanism.
-* Support benchmark-specific configuration, further support models with (same structure and different configs).
+* Support pre-definition of benchmarks' settings, and support benchmark registration with different settings.

 **Good Usability**
+* Provide a unified entrance to launch benchmarks.
 * Unify the output format for all the micro-benchmarks and E2E-benchmarks, contains return_code, metrics, raw-output, etc.
-* Can specify the run times for user to check the variance of one benchmark.

-## High-level Technical Design
+## Overall System Design

-![Structure of Benchmark Package](../assets/benchmark-structure.png) *Figure 1 Structure of Benchmarks package*
+![Structure of Benchmark Package](../assets/benchmark-structure.png) *Figure 1 Structure of `benchmarks` package*

-The structure of Benchmarks package can be divided into layers from the bottom up:
+The structure of `benchmarks` package can be divided into layers from the bottom up:
-1. Abstract base classes for all kind of benchmarks, including Benchmark, ModelBenchmark, Microbenchmark and DockerBenchmark.
+1. Abstract base classes for all kind of benchmarks, including `Benchmark`, `ModelBenchmark`, `Microbenchmark` and `DockerBenchmark`.
-   1. Benchmark is the base class for all benchmarks.
-It defines common interfaces such as run(), _preprocess(), _postprocess(), _benchmark(), add_parser_arguments() and so on.
+   1. `Benchmark` is the base class for all benchmarks.
+It defines common interfaces such as `run()`, `_preprocess()`, `_postprocess()`, `_benchmark()`, `add_parser_arguments()` and so on.
-   2. ModelBenchmark is the base class for all E2E models.
-It defines the abstract interfaces that need to be implemented by the subclasses using different frameworks, such as PytorchBase, TFBase and ONNXBase.
-Each subclass will realize part of the abstract interfaces that is common for models, such as _init_distributed_setting(), _init_dataloader(), _create_optimizer().
+   2. `ModelBenchmark` is the base class for all E2E models.
+It defines the abstract interfaces that need to be implemented by the subclasses using different frameworks, such as `PytorchBase`, `TFBase` and `ONNXBase`.
+Each subclass will realize part of the abstract interfaces that is common for models, such as `_init_distributed_setting()`, `_init_dataloader()`, `_create_optimizer()`.
-   3. Microbenchmark is the base class for all micro benchmarks.
-It defines the abstract interfaces that need to be implemented by the subclasses, such as _process_raw_result(), _process_numeric_result().
+   3. `Microbenchmark` is the base class for all micro benchmarks.
+It defines the abstract interfaces that need to be implemented by the subclasses, such as `_process_raw_result()`, `_process_numeric_result()`.
-   4. DockerBenchmark is the base class for real workloads based on docker.
+   4. `DockerBenchmark` is the base class for real workloads based on docker.
 It also defines the abstract interfaces that need to be implemented by the subclasses.
 2. Derived classes for all implemented benchmarks, realized all the abstract interfaces.
-The benchmarks will be registered into Benchmark Registry.
+The benchmarks will be registered into `BenchmarkRegistry`.
-3. BenchmarkRegistry: provides a way of benchmark registration, maintains all the registered benchmarks and supports benchmark launching by BenchmarkContext.
+3. `BenchmarkRegistry` provides a way of benchmark registration, maintains all the registered benchmarks, and supports benchmark launching by `BenchmarkContext`.
-4. BenchmarkContext: provides the context to launch one benchmark, including name, parameters, platform(CPU, GPU), framework(Pytorch, TF, ONNX).
+4. `BenchmarkContext` provides the context to launch one benchmark, including name, parameters, platform(CPU, GPU, etc.), and framework(Pytorch, TF, ONNX, etc.).
-5. BenchmarkResult: define the structured result for each benchmark in json format, including name, return_code, start_time, end_time, raw_data, summarized metrics, etc.
+5. `BenchmarkResult` defines the structured results for each benchmark in json format, including name, return_code, start_time, end_time, raw_data, summarized metrics, etc.

-The Executor on the uppermost layer is the entrance for all the benchmarks, it launches the benchmark by BenchmarkRegistry and fetch the BenchmarkResult.
+The `Executor` on the uppermost layer is the entrance for all the benchmarks.
+It launches the benchmark by `BenchmarkRegistry` and fetch `BenchmarkResult`.

-## Detailed Technical Design
+## Detailed Component Design

-This chapter will describe the design details of all the components in Benchmarks package.
+This chapter will describe the design details of all the components in `benchmarks` package.

 ### E2E Model Benchmarks

-The E2E model benchmarks have 4-layers inheritance relationship.
+The E2E model benchmarks have 4-layer inheritance relationship.

 #### Training